 Provincetown has a rich and famous history in the arts.
 Artists began coming to the end of the Cape in the 1870s and they still come today.
 More than 100 years ago, Charles Hawthorn opened The Cape Cod School of Arts.
 Students’ easels on the beaches have attracted crowds of onlookers since the opening days of the 20th century.
 Today, the best viewing of new and classic American art is in the many galleries around town.
 When you’re out shopping or strolling down Commercial Street, take some time to experience the rich art and history in the galleries.
 Some of America’s premier artists and writers have made their summer homes in Provincetown.
 Eugene O’Neill wrote many of his early works here; they were performed at a small theater on the wharf.
 Jackson Pollack, Tennessee Williams, and Jack Kerouac spent summers writing here.
 Henry David Thoreau and Edna St. Vincent Millay spent time here as well.

-Today, Provincetown is known primarily as a resort, popular with all sorts of people, but appealing especially to gay men, lesbians, and trans folks.
+Today, Provincetown is known primarily as a resort, popular with all sorts of people, but appealing especially to gay men, lesbians, and nonbinary and trans folks.
 There is much to see and do.
 From McMillan’s Wharf or the deck at Crowne Pointe, you can see across the bay to the mainland and the curve of Cape Cod to the south.
 Climb the Pilgrim Monument tower and you’ll be treated to a stunning view of the entire peninsula!
 To the north, you’ll see the Cape Cod National Seashore, with its magnificent dunes, beaches, and salt forest, just a short drive or bike ride from town.
 Hiking, biking, bird watching, and ocean swimming (if it’s still warm enough!) are all available during Fantasia Fair, with easy access through the National Seashore.
 Put on your hiking shoes or rent a bike and follow the trails through the dunes, or take a motorized dunes tour—or perhaps you’d rather go whale watching.
 There are lots of shops all along Commercial Street and the end-of-season shopping is fantastic.
 Enjoy the many galleries.
 Take in a play or enjoy a piano bar.
 Pamper yourself at one of the many spas.

 There’s a lot to love in Provincetown.